 Examples of operations that require the trait

-If you want different behavior than that provided by the derive attribute, consult the standard library documentation for each trait for details of how to manually implement them.
+If you want different behavior than that provided by the derive attribute, consult the standard library documentation for each trait for details on how to manually implement them.

 The rest of the traits defined in the standard library can’t be implemented on your types using derive.
 These traits don’t have sensible default behavior, so it’s up to you to implement them in the way that makes sense for what you’re trying to accomplish.

 An example of a trait that can’t be derived is Display, which handles formatting for end users.
-You should always put thought into the appropriate way to display a type to an end user: what parts of the type should an end user be allowed to see?
+You should always consider the appropriate way to display a type to an end user: for example, what parts of the type should an end user be allowed to see?
 What parts would they find relevant?
 What format of the data would be most relevant to them?
-The Rust compiler doesn’t have this insight and so can’t provide appropriate default behavior for you.
+The Rust compiler doesn’t have this insight, so it can’t provide appropriate default behavior for you.

-The list of derivable traits provided in this appendix is not comprehensive: libraries can implement derive for their own traits!
-In this way, the list of traits you can use derive with is truly open-ended.
+The list of derivable traits provided in this appendix is not comprehensive: libraries can implement derive for their own traits, making the list of traits you can use derive with truly open-ended.
 Implementing derive involves using a procedural macro, which is covered in Appendix D, “Macros.”

 Debug for Programmer Output

-The Debug trait enables debug formatting in format strings, indicated by adding :? within {} placeholders.
+The Debug trait enables debug formatting in format strings, which you indicate by adding :? within {} placeholders.

 The Debug trait allows you to print instances of a type for debugging purposes, so you and other programmers using your type can inspect an instance at a particular point in a program’s execution.

-Debug is required, for example, in use of the assert_eq! macro, which prints the values of instances given as arguments if the equality assertion fails so programmers can see why the two instances weren’t equal.
+The Debug trait is required, for example, in use of the assert_eq! macro.
+This macro prints the values of instances given as arguments if the equality assertion fails so programmers can see why the two instances weren’t equal.

 PartialEq and Eq for Equality Comparisons

-The PartialEq trait allows you to compare instances of a type to check for equality, and enables use of the == and != operators.
+The PartialEq trait allows you to compare instances of a type to check for equality and enables use of the == and != operators.

 Deriving PartialEq implements the eq method.
-When PartialEq is derived on structs, two instances are equal only if all fields are equal, and not equal if any fields are not equal.
+When PartialEq is derived on structs, two instances are equal only if all fields are equal and not equal if any fields are not equal.
 When derived on enums, each variant is equal to itself and not equal to the other variants.

-PartialEq is required, for example, with the use of the assert_eq! macro, which needs to be able to compare two instances of a type for equality.
+The PartialEq trait is required, for example, with the use of the assert_eq! macro, which needs to be able to compare two instances of a type for equality.

 The Eq trait has no methods.
 Its purpose is to signal that for every value of the annotated type, the value is equal to itself.
-The Eq trait can only be applied to types that also implement PartialEq, though not all types that implement PartialEq can implement Eq.
-One example of this is floating point number types: the implementation of floating point numbers says that two instances of the not-a-number value, NaN, are not equal to each other.
+The Eq trait can only be applied to types that also implement PartialEq, although not all types that implement PartialEq can implement Eq.
+One example of this is floating point number types: the implementation of floating point numbers states that two instances of the not-a-number (NaN) value are not equal to each other.

-An example of when Eq is required is for keys in a HashMap so that the HashMap can tell whether two keys are the same.
+An example of when Eq is required is for keys in a HashMap so the HashMap can tell whether two keys are the same.

 PartialOrd and Ord for Ordering Comparisons

 The PartialOrd trait allows you to compare instances of a type for sorting purposes.
-A type that implements PartialOrd may be used with the <, >, <=, and >= operators.
-The PartialOrd trait can only be applied to types that also implement PartialEq.
+A type that implements PartialOrd can be used with the <, >, <=, and >= operators.
+You can only apply the PartialOrd trait to types that also implement PartialEq.